 How to Earn Your Teaching License in North Carolina

 Interested in learning how to become a teacher in North Carolina?
 Knowing the requirements to become a teacher, and earning your North Carolina teacher certification is a critical step to beginning a teaching career in public schools.

 There are several different pathways available to fit a variety of situations-whether you’re just applying to a teaching degree or endorsement program, you’re a teacher moving to North Carolina, or you’re looking for alternative routes to gain teacher certification.

-Read on to learn about the different ways to get teacher certification in North Carolina, and check out the video below for key facts about teaching in the state.
+Read on to learn about the different ways to earning teacher certification in North Carolina, and check out the video below for key facts about teaching in the state.

 The North Carolina Department of Public Instruction (NCDPI) monitors and regulates the licensing process for teachers throughout the state.
 The NCDPI offers two levels of professional licensure for educators: